abstractball/redux-path-store/README.md

 This package uses TypeScript out of the box and will only support the usage of React Hooks.

 ### Light and minimalistic
-This package is only a few simple files which mostly piggy back off of @redux/toolkit and an immutable object path setter.
+This package is very simple, only using files which mostly piggy backs off of "@redux/toolkit" and "object-path-immutable".

 ### Redux DevTool friendly
 This package works with Redux DevTool, your automatically generated actions will